wuhaozhe/pytorch-nicp/README.md

 In this repo, we implement a pytorch version NICP algorithm based on paper [Amberg et al](https://gravis.dmi.unibas.ch/publications/2007/CVPR07_Amberg.pdf).
 Detailedly, we leverage the [AMSGrad](https://arxiv.org/abs/1904.09237) to optimize the linear regresssion, and then find nearest points iteratively.
 Additionally, we smooth the calculated mesh with laplacian smoothness term.
 With laplacian smoothness term, the wireframe is also more neat.
+Also, we support batchwise registration, in each batch, we can registering different meshes with the same template.

 ------